 - Summer Camp.
 There are some really cool specialty summer camps!
 Horse camps, adventure, academic, special needs and church camps.
-And for those who can’t decide- there is the traditional summer camps that have a little bit of everything.
+And for those who can’t decide- there are the traditional summer camps that have a little bit of everything.

 - Spa Day.
 Similar to the “events” gift- this is great if you can join them!
 Having a Mother/Daughter pedicure is so much fun!
 Get more friends involved and have a full party at the spa!

-- High Quality Make-up.
+- High-Quality Make-up.
 Teens aren’t typically concerned about the health aspect of what they put on into their daily hygiene ritual.
 Now is a great time to get them used to using good quality, good for them products.
-The difference in the way skin feels and responds to product is huge, so if they get used to good quality now, it will help them avoid the cheap toxic junk.
+The difference in the way skin feels and responds to a product is huge, so if they get used to good quality now, it will help them avoid the cheap toxic junk.
 I like Honeybee Gardens.

 - Gym membership.
 As a family last Christmas, we invested in a year membership to our local YMCA.
 This means during the arctic winter months (well, last winter it was -20° F for several weeks!) the boys could go play basketball or work out and we could all go swimming whenever we wanted.